Sureshpatil4348/Fxlabs.ai_Back_end/README.md

     - Then reinstall MT5 if needed: `pip install --force-reinstall --no-cache-dir MetaTrader5==5.0.45`

 - Medium severity:
-  - External API keys (Perplexity/Jblanked) are expected via env; missing keys will limit news analysis.
-Behavior unchanged.
+  - External API keys (Perplexity/ASOasis) are expected via env; missing keys will limit news analysis.
   - News analyzer uses simple keyword extraction to derive effect; this is heuristic, as before.
   - Email per-user rate limiting and digest have been removed.
 Alerts are sent immediately when not blocked by the value-based cooldown.
   - Closed-bar gating for alert evaluation is tracked per alert/user (not globally by symbol/timeframe).
 This ensures multiple users with identical configurations are each evaluated every cycle.